TLeonardUK/buildsync/README.md

 ## Basic Usage
 Provided with the tool is a help file that you can access from the clients Help->View Help menu item.
 This gives a general description on setting it up and general usage.

+## Speeds
+The tool should be able to staurate a 1gbps connection if downloading/uploading from an SSD.
+Higher speeds are theoretical possible, but untested, and will probably run into other limits.

 ## Contact Details
 Any questions you are welcome to send me an email;